tanya-domi/Spring-Boot-MicroServices-and-Observability-/README.md

 inside this values.yaml, this is going to be applicable for all my microservice.

 global:

   configMapName: eazybankdev-configmap

   activeProfile: default

   configServerURL: configserver:http://configserver:8071/

   discoveryServerURL: "http://spring-cloud-kubernetes-discoveryserver:80/"

   keyCloakURL: http://keycloak.default.svc.cluster.local:80/realms/master/protocol/openid-connect/certs

   openTelemetryJavaAgent: "-javaagent:/app/libs/opentelemetry-javaagent-2.11.0.jar"

   otelExporterEndPoint: http://tempo-grafana-tempo-distributor:4318

   otelMetricsExporter: none

   otelLogsExporter: none

   kafkaBrokerURL: kafka-controller-0.kafka-controller-headless.default.svc.cluster.local:9092

 But this is not a mandatory or a standard from helm.
 This is a prefix that I want to maintain for my own understanding.
 So under the "global" .configmap name, we are trying to give what is a configmap name.
 So the same is going to refer inside the configmap template that we have created.

-# We will leverage Bitnami Helm charts for deploying the following components: Keycloak , Kafka, Prometheus, Grafana Tempo
-# and Grafana Loki.Using Bitnami charts ensures reliable, production-ready configurations with active community support and frequent updates.
+We will leverage Bitnami Helm charts for deploying the following components: Keycloak , Kafka, Prometheus, Grafana Tempo and Grafana Loki.Using Bitnami charts ensures reliable, production-ready configurations with active community support and frequent updates.

 # Next Step: Provisioning the EKS Cluster with Terraform
 In this step, we will provision our Amazon EKS (Elastic Kubernetes Service) cluster using Terraform.
 Terraform allows us to define our infrastructure as code, enabling repeatable, version-controlled, and automated cluster creation and management.

+# Deployment to kubernetes
-# We follow a step-by-step approach to deploy key components of the system, including:
+ We follow a step-by-step approach to deploy key components of the system, including:
-# Discovery Server, Keycloak, Kafka, Prometheus, Grafana Tempo, Grafana Loki, EazyBank Microservices to EKS Cluster.
+ Discovery Server, Keycloak, Kafka, Prometheus, Grafana Tempo, Grafana Loki, EazyBank Microservices to EKS Cluster.
 All components are deployed using Helm charts, and we validate their integration to ensure proper communication, observability, and overall system functionality.

 # Deployment of Discovery Server